 (Yamaguchi City) Rurikoji Temple: A national treasure and one of Japan's Three Great Pagodas

-Rurikoji Temple's five-storey pagoda is one of the most famous attractions in the city and is said to be one of the three most beautiful pagodas in Japan.
+Rurikoji Temple's five-storied pagoda is one of the most famous attractions in the city and is said to be one of the three most beautiful pagodas in Japan.
 It dates from 1442, making it the 10th oldest in the country.
 As well as the pagoda itself, visitors can also enjoy the wider temple grounds and the stunning Kozan Park which is dotted with other historical buildings such as storehouses, a bell tower, and a museum.
 The park includes the graves of several members of the Mori clan which took over from the Ouchi clan in power and influence in the Edo period, and also Chinryutei, which was a favored teahouse of renowned samurai Saigo Takamori.

 Aside from this beautiful green space, the inner sanctum houses a number of exhibits dedicated to the construction of pagodas.
 No true adventurer can really say that they have reached a higher plain of spirituality without a stop of at this serene temple.

 - Opening Times: Free to visit at all time in the precincts throughout the year (Rurikoji Museum only opens from 9:00 to 17:00)